gravitational/teleport/docs/node-lifecycle.md

  * An SSH node (`ssh`) that connects to `auth` server via a tunnel

 Say that node `ssh` starts up and tries to connect to the cluster.
-It's initial attempts to find the tunnel addresses are routed to `Dewey` the load balancer. `Dewey` responds with a tunnel address, and after the requisite amount of handshaking, `ssh` has connection to `auth`, tunnelled through `Dewey`.
+It's initial attempts to find the tunnel addresses are routed to `Dewey` by the load balancer. `Dewey` responds with a tunnel address, and after the requisite amount of handshaking, `ssh` has connection to `auth`, tunnelled through `Dewey`.

 ```